gutschilla/elixir-pdf-generator/README.md

 Download wkhtmltopdf and place it in your $PATH.
 Current binaries can be found here: http://wkhtmltopdf.org/downloads.html

+_(optional)_ To use wkhtmltopdf on systems without an X window server installed, please install `xvfb-run` from your repository or via `homebrew` (Mac)

-For best results, download goon and place it yout $PATH.
+_(optional)_ For best results, download goon and place it yout $PATH.
 Current binaries can be found here: https://github.com/alco/goon/releases

-Install pdftk (optional) via your package manager or homebrew.
+_(optional)_ Install pdftk (optional) via your package manager or homebrew.
 The project page also contains a Windows installer

 Add this to your dependencies in your mix.exs: